ammonsalter-del/built-bin-boost/README.md

 - **Manage portfolios actively over time** — Decide when to persist with struggling projects and when to cut losses
 - **Navigate organisational dynamics** — Handle real-world situations like team conflicts, budget pressures, competitor moves, and political considerations
 - **Recognise decision-making biases** — Understand how committee composition, evaluation methods, and cognitive biases affect selection outcomes
+- **Assess the costs and benefits of using AI in decision-making** - Explore how AI advice might shape decisions in R&D project contexts

 ## Using in Teaching